 - Monday August 13 to Friday August 17, 2018 (Grade 7 and 8)

-Participants will restore two kilometres of hiking trail, which will benefit the ecological heritage of the landscape, and provide the community with access to additional recreational space.
+Participants will restore one kilometre of hiking trail, which will benefit the ecological heritage of the landscape, and provide the community with access to additional recreational space.